Marinated Roasted Red Bell Peppers

-Recipe adapted from one in Eugenia Bone's canning book Well-Preserved and a marinated pepper recipe from Michigan State University Extension.
+Recipe adapted from Eugenia Bone's fabulous canning book Well-Preserved and a marinated pepper recipe from Michigan State University Extension.

 - 4 pounds firm, fresh, clean red bell peppers